 Marker series.
 This marker is included in the Historic New York marker series.

 Location.
 43° 15.717′ N, 79° 3.662′ W. Marker is near Youngstown, New York, in Niagara County.
 Marker can be reached from Scott Avenue.
+Located at Fort Niagara State Park.
 Touch for map.
-Located at Fort Niagara State Park.
 Marker is in this post office area: Youngstown NY 14174, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Niagara Portage: Gateway to the West (a few steps from this marker); Old Fort Niagara Lighthouse (within shouting distance of this marker); The Siege of Fort Niagara (within shouting distance of this marker); Dueling Cannons (within shouting distance of this marker); To the Memory (about 400 feet away, measured in a direct line); Magasin à Poudre (about 500 feet away); Erected to the Memory (about 600 feet away); Father Pierre Millet (approx. 0.2 miles away).
+The Niagara Portage: Gateway to the West (a few steps from this marker); Old Fort Niagara Lighthouse (within shouting distance of this marker); Morrow Plaza (within shouting distance of this marker); The Siege of Fort Niagara (within shouting distance of this marker); Dueling Cannons (within shouting distance of this marker); Old Fort Niagara Cannon (within shouting distance of this marker); a different marker also named Old Fort Niagara (within shouting distance of this marker); To the Memory (about 400 feet away, measured in a direct line).
 Touch for a list and map of all markers in Youngstown.

 Also see . . .